MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

 :heavy_check_mark: Automatically generate visual assets.

-:heavy_check_mark: Make changes to your manifest by using a visual designer.
+:heavy_check_mark: Make changes to your manifest using a visual designer.

-:heavy_check_mark: Generate your package by using a wizard.
+:heavy_check_mark: Generate your package or bundle using a wizard.

-:heavy_check_mark: Easily assign an identity to your application from a name that you've already reserved in [Partner Center](https://partner.microsoft.com/dashboard).
+:heavy_check_mark: (If publishing to the Microsoft Store) Easily assign an identity to your application from a name that you've already reserved in [Partner Center](https://partner.microsoft.com/dashboard).

 ## Prepare your application